N11K6/Speech_DeNoiser_AE/README.md

 ## Flask REST API

 A very bare-bones REST API implementation based around the interaction between a server and a client is included.
 The server needs to be instantiated first by running the corresponding program.
 By calling the client script, a request is sent to the server to read from a specified audio file and denoise it using the autoencoder.
 The server then returns the denoised data in a list.
-The client script in turn receives this list and writes it into a new audio file (*flask_denoised.wav* in the *audio_files* directory).
+The client script in turn receives this list and writes it into a new audio file (*"flask_denoised.wav"* in the *"audio_files"* directory).
 As I gain more experience with Flask and REST APIs I aim to make a more substantial and user-friendly implementation.

 ## Repository Contents